cyberrie/helenagilja-portfolio/README.md

 - GitHub - [cyberrie](https://github.com/cyberrie)

 ## Acknowledgments

-🌟 I would like to thank our bootcamp instructor Dane for this week's sessions and explaining flexbox and grid concepts really well.

 🌟 Special thanks to TAs Scott, Noah & Asha who helped me resolve some of the challenges during this project.